Nuclear Methanol and Gasoline.

 simpler than fully recycled FTS, but the product is just methanol.
 Several

-other CO2-to-methanol processes are also in development, including one
+other CO2-to-methanol processes are also in development, including

 an expensive hydrosilane precursor.
 There will be no shortage of cheap